r-rust/hellorust/README.md

 ## GitHub Actions

-To use GitHub actions, you can use the [standard r workflow](https://github.com/r-lib/actions/blob/master/.github/workflows/check-standard.yaml) script in combination with this extra step:
+To use GitHub actions, you can use the [standard r workflow](https://github.com/r-lib/actions/blob/HEAD/.github/workflows/check-standard.yaml) script in combination with this extra step:

 ```
-- name: Install Rust
-  uses: actions-rs/toolchain@v1
-  with:
-      toolchain: stable
-      override: true

 - name: Add Rtools targets to Rust
   if: runner.os == 'Windows'
   run: |